DreamOfTheRedChamber/system-design-interviews/README.md

 | DELETE | /order/{orderId} | OK(200) / 202(Accepted, will delete later) / 204 (has already been deleted, nothing more to say about it) | Wants to destroy a resource |

 ##### Restful principles <a id="system-design-workflow-service-restful-principles"></a>
-* Consistency:
+* Resources
-	- Naming conventions:
-		+ Use nouns but no verbs for resources.
+	- Use nouns but no verbs for resources.
 Use subresource for relations
-			* GET /cars/711/drivers/ Returns a list of drivers for car 711
+		+ GET /cars/711/drivers/ Returns a list of drivers for car 711
-			* GET /cars/711/drivers/4 Returns driver #4 for car 711
+		+ GET /cars/711/drivers/4 Returns driver #4 for car 711
-		+ Plurals nouns: You should use plural nouns for all resources
+	- Plurals nouns: You should use plural nouns for all resources
-			* Collection resource: /users
+		+ Collection resource: /users
-			* Instance resource: /users/007
+		+ Instance resource: /users/007
-		+ Consistent casing
+	- Consistent casing
+	- Average granularity
+		+ "One resource = one URL" theory tends to increase the number of resources.
+It is important to keep a reasonable limit.
+		+ Group only resources that are almost always accessed together.
+		+ Having at most 2 levels of nested objects (e.g. /v1/users/addresses/countries)
-	- CRUD-like operations: Use HTTP verbs for CRUD operations (Create/Read/Update/Delete).
+* Use HTTP verbs for CRUD operations (Create/Read/Update/Delete).
-		+ POST is used to Create an instance of a collection.
+	- POST is used to Create an instance of a collection.
 The ID isn’t provided, and the new resource location is returned in the “Location” Header.
-			* POST /orders {"state":"running", "id_user":"007"}
+		+ POST /orders {"state":"running", "id_user":"007"}
-		+ PUT is used for Updates to perform a full replacement.
+	- PUT is used for Updates to perform a full replacement.
 But remember that, if the ID is specified by the client, PUT is used to Create the resource.
-		+ GET is used to Read a collection/an instance
+	- GET is used to Read a collection/an instance
-			* GET /orders
+		+ GET /orders
-			* GET /orders/1234
+		+ GET /orders/1234
-		+ PATCH is commonly used for partial Update.
+	- PATCH is commonly used for partial Update.
-			* PATCH /orders/1234 {"state":"paid"}
+		+ PATCH /orders/1234 {"state":"paid"}
+	- Updates & creation should return a resource representation
+		+ A PUT, POST or PATCH call may make modifications to fields of the underlying resource that weren't part of the provided parameters (for example: created_at or updated_at timestamps).
+To prevent an API consumer from having to hit the API again for an updated representation, have the API return the updated (or created) representation as part of the response.
+		+ In case of a POST that resulted in a creation, use a HTTP 201 status code and include a Location header that points to the URL of the new resource.
+* What about actions that don't fit into the world of CRUD operations?
+	- Restructure the action to appear like a field of a resource.
+This works if the action doesn't take parameters.
+For example an activate action could be mapped to a boolean activated field and updated via a PATCH to the resource.
+	- Treat it like a sub-resource with RESTful principles.
+For example, GitHub's API lets you star a gist with PUT /gists/:id/star and unstar with DELETE /gists/:id/star.
+	- Sometimes you really have no way to map the action to a sensible RESTful structure.
+For example, a multi-resource search doesn't really make sense to be applied to a specific resource's endpoint.
+In this case, /search would make the most sense even though it isn't a resource.
+This is OK - just do what's right from the perspective of the API consumer and make sure it's documented clearly to avoid confusion.
 * Be careful about HTTP headers
 	- Serialization formats:
 		+ Content-type defines the request format.